TomPlum/advent-of-code-2020/README.md

 | `test`             | Runs the unit tests with coverage for the `implementation`, `solutions` and `common` sub-projects.|

 ### IntelliJ Run Configurations
 The `.run` directory contains XML configuration files from IntelliJ.
+Included are configurations for running the unit tests in the `common`, `implementation` and `solutions` Gradle sub-projects as well as for each specific day.

 ## The Codebase
 ### Package Structure